Leiguo924/landsat_dl/README.md

 # landsat_dl

-Landsat Collection 2 images download from USGS through the M2M web api
+Command-line tool for Landsat Collection 2 images downloading from USGS EarthExplore.

 This tool was modified based on the work of ***landsatxplore*** (https://github.com/yannforget/landsatxplore)